Arr0way/arr0way.github.io/_posts/2015-3-28-linux-local-enumeration-script.md

 * list element with functor item
 {:toc}

-I thought I'd make my **Linux Local Enumeration Script** available, it's far from perfect and I could spend forever improving it.
+I've made my **Linux Local Enumeration Script** available below, it's far from perfect and I could spend forever improving it.

 It has saved me a bunch of time and it works great for a first pass, after the post shell excitment :)